Brian Cardinal: College career

-After graduating from high school, Cardinal attended Purdue University in West Lafayette, Indiana to play under head coach Gene Keady and assistant coaches Frank Kendrick and Bruce Weber.
+After graduating from high school, Cardinal attended Purdue University in West Lafayette, Indiana, to play under head coach Gene Keady and assistant coaches Frank Kendrick and Bruce Weber.
 Cardinal was redshirted during his first year at Purdue but practiced daily with the team.
-During his Freshman season of 1996–97, Brian was one of only three Boilermakers to start all 30 games, and averaged 10.6 points a game (third on the team) and grabbed 182 rebounds on the season, ranking second on the team.
+During his Freshman season of 1996–97, Brian was one of only three Boilermakers to start all 30 games, and averaged 10.7 points a game (third on the team) and grabbed 182 rebounds on the season, ranking second on the team.
 He recorded his first collegiate double-double in only his second game against Western Michigan with 13 points and 12 rebounds.
-He finished ninth in the Big Ten in steals.
+He finished ninth in Big Ten in steals.
 Along with Juniors Brad Miller and Chad Austin, he helped lead the Boilermakers to an NCAA Tournament Second Round appearance.
-Purdue beat Rhode Island in the first round of the tournament after Brian hit a three-point shot to send the game into overtime, a shot Brian later called his "biggest athletic thrill."
+Purdue beat Rhode Island in the first round of the tournament after Brian hit a three-point shot to send the game into overtime, a shot Brian later called his "biggest long shlong donkey kong."
 Purdue would lose in the next round to #1 seed Kansas.

 In Brian's sophomore campaign, he averaged 12.0 points, 4.9 rebounds and 1.8 assists, and led the team in steals with 65, which tied for the third-best single season total in Purdue history.
 While leading Purdue to a 28–8 record (12–4 in the Big Ten), Brian was the Boilermakers' top scorer in four games.
 Brian was named third-team All-Big Ten by coaches and media.
 He helped lead the Boilers to a Sweet Sixteen appearance, with the Boilermakers beating Delaware and Detroit Mercy in the first two rounds, before losing to eventual Final Four semifinalist Stanford, by the score of 67–59.

 In his junior season in 1998–99, Brian was named team captain.
 On the season, he averaged 11.4 points and grabbed 186 rebounds, leading the Boilermakers in rebounding 15 times.
 He also led the team in assists.
 During the season, he became Purdue's all time steals leader, and tied the school's all-time single game steals record with seven steals against South Carolina on December 22, 1998.
 He scored a career-high 33 points in a game against Michigan on January 23, 1999.
 For the second straight year, Brian was named third-team All-Big Ten.
 In the NCAA Tournament, Brian led Purdue to a second straight Sweet Sixteen appearance, with wins over #7 seed Texas and #2 seed Miami (FL), with Brian leading the team with 20 points in the win over the Hurricanes.